-Seismic waves provide reliable estimates of the seismic wave attenuation.
+As previously stated, seismic waves provide reliable estimates of the seismic wave attenuation.
 Several studies provide 1D and 3D attenuation models through the analysis of seismic waves (Dziewonski and Anderson, 1981; Durek and Ekstrom, 1996; Widmer et al., 1991; Resovsky et al., 2005; Dalton et al. 2008; 2009; 2010; Ma et al., 2020).
 The strong dependence of anelasticity on temperature is problematic for deriving 1-D conversion factors (R/v and RT/v) encompassing the anelastic component.
 Moreover, to estimate the anelasticity temperature dependence one needs the absolute seismic velocity not the velocity anomalies provided by tomography models (Cammarano et al., 2003).
 However, such 1-D conversion laws are necessary (indispensable) in order to derive realistic geodynamical models from seismic tomography models.
 Approximations are therefore necessary.
 In particular, we will mainly consider the depth dependence of anelasticity.
 Several studies providing 1D attenuation models focus however on the shallowest part of the mantle [~ 300 km (Dalton et al. 2008; 2009, Ma et al., 2020)], or on the upper mantle (Dalton et al., 2008).
 As our study is conducted at whole mantle scale, we need an anelasticity model which is derived in the same way for all depths.
 Therefore in the following we discuss only the models which provide the attenuation throughout the whole mantle.

 A common way to take account of anelasticity effects in seismic wave analysis is through the quality factor Q, which is the energy loss per cycle, or attenuation.
 The radial attenuation is important because it brings constraints on dispersion effects and on mantle composition, but it still remains poorly constrained.
 Several 1-D Q profiles have been proposed: PREM (Dziewonski and Anderson, 1981); QM1 (Widmer et al., 1991), QL6 (Durek and Ekstrom, 1996); QLM9 (Lawrence and Wysession, 2006); AK135-f (Montagner and Kennett, 1996).
 These are generally obtained from the inversion of surface waves and free oscillation attenuation.
 Here, we use the radial attenuation and associated error bars obtained by Resovsky et al. (2005), through a model space search approach.
 These are displayed in black in Figure 4, and are compared with other commonly used models.